kubernetes/enhancements/keps/sig-node/4033-group-driver-detection-over-cri/README.md

 `--cgroup-driver` command line flag).
 If the runtime does not provide information about the cgroup driver, then kubelet will fall back to using its own configuration (`cgroupDriver` from kubeletConfig or the `--cgroup-driver` flag).
-Further, the kubeletConfig field and `--cgroup-driver` flag will be marked as deprecated, to be dropped when support for the feature is adopted by CRI-O and containerd.
+For beta, the kubeletConfig field and `--cgroup-driver` flag will be marked as deprecated.
 Usage of the deprecated setting will produce a log message, e.g.:

 ```
 cgroupDriver option has been deprecated and will be dropped in a future release.
 Please upgrade to a CRI implementation that supports cgroup-driver detection.
 ```

+The `--cgroup-driver` flag will be completely removed when support for the feature is graduated to GA and the kubelet refuses to start if the CRI runtime does not support the feature.

 Kubelet startup is modified so that connection to the CRI server (container runtime) is established and RuntimeConfig is queried before initializing the kubelet internal container-manager which is responsible for kubelet-side cgroup management.
-If supported by the runtime, RuntimeConfig query is expected to succeed, an error (error response or timeout) is regarded as a failed initialization of the runtime service and kubelet will exit with an error message and an error code.
+RuntimeConfig query is expected to succeed, an error (error response or timeout) is regarded as a failed initialization of the runtime service and kubelet will exit with an error message and an error code.